samsung-cnct/kraken-lib/Documentation/security/README.md

 This implementation on Kraken is not convenient yet.
 Need to setting JWT token to kubectl manually.
 There is workaround script but not good so.
-Better reimplement DexApp and create a feature to kubecli to get auth token and set it given kubeconfig.
+Better reimplement DexApp and create a feature to kubectl to get auth token and set it given kubeconfig.

 #### Auto sync RBAC and LDAP
 When new LDAP objects is registered, related user or group's RBAC resources should be created.